 This is not a Management Plan to be delivered by the AONB team alone, it is a Management Plan for the area and requires all to work in partnership to deliver the objectives.
 An annual delivery plan is produced and regular monitoring carried out to report on progress.

-A team of two core staff work for the AONB:-
+A team of two and a half core staff work for the AONB:-

-Additional staff seconded through partner organisations such as North Devon+ include:-
+Additional staff are seconded through partner organisations such as North Devon+ and NDVS and externally funded: - None currently

 The team help to deliver the Management Plan by: making things happen, working with partners, advising on planning, obtaining external funding, developing projects, engaging communities and businesses, delivering results and outcomes to make a difference.